Restorative Justice

 - Watch: story from a coffee shop owner in Nova Scotia (Department of Justice Canada)

-Restorative Justice is an approach to justice that encourages victims/survivors, individuals offenders, and the community to be involved in dealing with the impact of criminal and offending behaviour.
-It aims to address the needs of victims/survivors and the community, while placing an emphasis of accountability on the offender and repairing the harm caused by their actions.
+Restorative Justice is an approach to justice that encourages victims/survivors, individual offenders, and the community to be involved in dealing with the impact of criminal and offending behaviour.
+It aims to address the needs of victims/survivors and the community, while placing an emphasis on accountability by the offender and repairing the harm caused by their actions.

 The goal is to reach meaningful, satisfying, and fair outcomes through: